-Following the descriptive exploration provided in the previous section, we now investigate, econometrically, if and to what extent the degree of 'workplace digitalization' might help explaining longterm changes in employment at the occupation-industry level.
+Following the descriptive exploration provided in the previous section, we now investigate, econometrically, if and to what extent the degree of 'workplace digitalization' might help explaining changes in employment at the occupation-industry level.
 We empirically operationalize some of the arguments put forth by Braverman (1974) and, more recently, by Fernandez-Macias and Hurley (2016).
-According to these authors, workplace digitalization takes place when companies envisage room to increase efficiency (via the introduction of new digital tools and/or the digitalization of existing processes and tasks) by rationalizing workers' tasks; increasing monitoring; reducing bottlenecks and tracking errors along the production process; easing knowledge extraction, facilitating communication and favouring cooperation among workers.
-From this point of view, digitalization is expected to occur when specific technical (i.e. availability of digital technologies and tools) and work-content related conditions (i.e. tasks that are apt to be standardized, encoded and tracked digitally when they are performed) are both verified.
-Of course, for workplace digitalization to unfold - with its potential consequences on employment dynamics - macroeconomic and structural conditions matter as well.
-Supply side innovations - as the decision to digitalize production processes as a way to increase efficiency -, for example, are more likely to materialize when demand and growth prospects are enough attractive to incentivize firms in digitalizing their organizational perimeter.
-In this respect, digitalization tends to unfold unevenly across sectors given the diversified demand and growth dynamics that might characterize each industry.
+According to these authors, workplace digitalization takes place when companies envisage room of manoeuvre to increase efficiency (via the introduction of new digital tools and/or the digitalization of existing processes and tasks) by rationalizing workers' tasks, increasing monitoring, reducing bottlenecks and tracking errors along the production process, easing knowledge extraction, facilitating communication and favouring cooperation among workers.
+In this perspective, digitalization is expected to occur when specific technical (i.e. availability of digital technologies and tools) and work-content related conditions (i.e. tasks that are apt to be standardized, encoded and tracked digitally when they are performed) are both verified.
+For workplace digitalization to unfold - with its potential consequences on employment dynamics - macroeconomic and structural conditions matter as well.
+Supply side innovations - as the decision to digitalize production processes as a way to increase efficiency -, for example, are more likely to materialize when demand and growth prospects are enough attractive to induce firms to digitalize labour and organizational models.
+In this respect, digitalization is likely to unfold unevenly across sectors given the diversified demand and growth dynamics that might characterize each industry.

 In order to capture the relationship between digitalization and employment accounting for this complex set of supply and demand factors, we resort on regression analysis.
 The latter builds upon three different specifications each referring to a distinct digital dimension: using digital tools; performing digital task; being equipped with digital skills (see the thorough description of the three indicators provided in the previous section).
-Long-term employment changes are studied in relation to the relative 'digitalization' of occupation-industry pairs as well as to the intertwining of digitalization, on one side, and degree of task-routinarity, on the other.
+Employment changes (over the period 2011-16) are studied in relation to the relative 'digitalization' of occupation-industry pairs as well as to the intertwining of digitalization, on one side, and the degree of task-routinarity, on the other.
 That is, we explore occupation-sector employment trajectories explicitly considering the relative digital intensity of each 'cell' together with the by-occupation degree of task-routinarity as measured by the RTI index (Autor et al. 2003).
-The models include also a number of additional variables aimed at controlling for some of the occupation sector-specific factors enumerated above, factors which might contribute shaping the digitalization-employment nexus.
+The econometric specifications include also a number of additional regressors aimed at controlling for some of the occupation sector-specific factors enumerated above, factors which might contribute shaping the digitalization-employment nexus.